nthu-ga/aquarius-halos/README.md

 - A python script to convert the [Bullock & Johnston (2005)](http://adsabs.harvard.edu/abs/2005ApJ...635..931B) stellar halo models to the same format as the Aquarius data;
 - Lists of particle progenitor IDs for the Auriuga L3 and L4 simulations; note that these are slightly different from those provided as part of the Auriga data release and described in [Grand et al. 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.532.1814G).
 These data can be downloaded from [https://doi.org/10.5281/zenodo.13943963](https://doi.org/10.5281/zenodo.13943963).

+> [!TIP]
+> If you're interested in a much larger particle tagging simulation with slighlty lower resolution but many more galaxies, using the same STINGS technique, have a look at: https://github.com/nthu-ga/aquarius-halos

-Please cite some combination of the following references, as appropriate:
+If you use the data in this repository, please cite some combination of the following references, as appropriate:
 - [Pu et al. (2024)](https://ui.adsabs.harvard.edu/abs/2024arXiv241013491P) for this repository and the Aquarius data (a link to this webpage and/or the Zenodo DOI for the Aquarius data is appreciated)
 - [Cooper et al. (2010)](http://adsabs.harvard.edu/abs/2010MNRAS.406..744C) for the Aquarius models themselves (in addition to Pu et al.);
 - [Cooper et al. (2017)](https://ui.adsabs.harvard.edu/abs/2017MNRAS.469.1691C) for the most complete description of the STINGS particle tagging methodology;